bevyengine/rfcs/rfcs/41-ui-navigation.md

 The current UI focus system is limited to `bevy_ui` and can't be swapped out for something the user deems more appropriate.

-This is in contradiction with the general philosophy of bevy, which is of providing to the user all the tools necessary to create something that fits their needs optimally.

-This RFC proposes to resolve all those questions.
-[`bevy-ui-navigation`] provides a highly customizable ECS-based navigation engine.

 ## User-facing explanation

 The [bevy-ui-navigation README][`bevy-ui-navigation`] is a good start.

+The API exposed in this RFC are relatively "low level".
+Ideally, we provide default wrapping systems to simplify using the focus system.

+However, it's completely open for the user to plug their own input and focus handling.
+[`bevy-ui-navigation`] provides its own wrapper around `NavEvent`, called [`event_helpers`].
+However, [`event_helpers`] is not included in this RFC, because it is a very opinionated API.
+It is better left to a different PR where the contentious points can be solved independently of the rest of the navigation system.

 To summarize, here are the headlines:
 - The navigation system can only be interacted with with events:
   `NavRequest` as input and `NavEvent` as output.